aws-samples/cfn101-workshop/workshop/content/30-workshop-part-01/30-launching-ec2/400-lab-09-helper-scripts/_index.md

                 php: []
 ```

-##### 2. Create index.php file
+##### 2. Create `index.php` file
 Use the _files_ key to create files on the EC2 instance.
-The content can either be specified inline in the template, or as a URL that is retrieved by the instance.
+The content can either be a specified inline in the template, or as a URL that is retrieved by the instance.

 Add the code from `files` key to your template.